 They’re fast enough to chase down prey from a long distance, in contrast to scent hounds, who would track prey over a long distance and wait until they were as close as possible before making a move.

 Their origins can be traced right back to Egypt 4000 years ago when they were used as hunting dogs.
-However, since then, their breed has been split off into a few different factions, and each has their own unique features.
+However, since then, their breed has been split off into a few different factions, and each has its own unique features.

 (If you’re interested in greyhounds, check out 12 dogs that look like greyhounds – in a new tab.)